infinum/ios-handbook/Miscellaneous/Sign in with apple.md

 * **appearance** - you can choose between *white*, *white with an outline* and *black*,
 * **corner radius**.

-Now that the button is placed properly and looks the way you want to, let's get to the meat of this chapter - authorization handling.
+Now that the button is placed properly and looks the way you want it to, let's get into the meat of this chapter - authorization handling.

 ## 3. Handle user authorization